-You might give your students a few samples of reviews for fine arts events from the newspaper as examples.
+You might give your students a few samples of reviews for fine arts events from the newspaper as examples - or ask them to bring in some reviews they find themselves.
 Have the students fill out the "Review Outline" worksheet.
 Once this has been completed, students may write their rough draft.